Borussia Mönchengladbach: 1965–1969: Early years in Bundesliga and struggles

-1970–1980: Golden decade: Dominance in the league and successes in Europe
+1970–1980: Golden decade; dominance in the league and successes in Europe

 The 1970s went down as the most successful in the club's history.

 Under coach Hennes Weisweiler, the young side displayed an offensive-minded philosophy and powerful play that attracted fans from all over Germany.

 Borussia won the championship five times, more than any other team in this time.
 At the same time a rivalry developed with FC Bayern Munich, with which Borussia together ascended in 1965 to the Bundesliga.

-After the club had twice finished in previous years third place in the table, coached Hennes Weisweiler in the 1969–70 season especially the defence.
+After the club had twice finished third in previous years, Hennes Weisweiler in the 1969–70 season coached especially the defence.
 Deviating from the "foal" concept, Borussia bought for the first time experienced defensive players like Luggi Müller and Klaus-Dieter Sieloff.
 With Ulrik le Fevre the club signed their first Danish player, later followed by Henning Jensen and Allan Simonsen.
 This season saw the first Bundesliga victory over Bayern.
 After a 5–1 win over Alemannia Aachen on 31 October 1969, Borussia topped the Bundesliga for the first time.
 Today (as of December 2018) Borussia takes third place in the list of league leaders in the Bundesliga behind Bayern and Dortmund.

-With a home win against Hamburger SV on 30 April 1970, the 33rd Round of the season, Borussia were named as champions.
+On 30 April 1970, with a home win against Hamburger SV in the 33rd Round of the season, Borussia were named as champions.

-On 16 September 1970 Herbert Laumen scored in the 6–0 win against EPA Larnaka the first goal for Borussia in a game of European club football.
-The first round of the following season 1970–71 saw the club having only one defeat.
+On 16 September 1970, Herbert Laumen scored the first goal for Borussia in European club football in the 6–0 win against EPA Larnaca.
+The first round of the following season 1970–71 saw only one defeat for the club.
 In the history of the Bundesliga unique is an incident in the home game of the 27th matchday against Werder Bremen, known as the post break from Bökelberg.
-In the game on 3 April 1971, after a penalty area scene in the 88th minute, the striker Herbert Laumen after a head clash together with the Bremen goalkeeper Günter Bernardinto overturned the left goal post.
-After unsuccessful attempts at repair and no replacement goal could be set up, the referee stopped the game at the score of 1:1.
+In the game on 3 April 1971, after a penalty area scene in the 88th minute, the striker Herbert Laumen overturned the left goal post after a head clash with the Bremen goalkeeper Günter Bernardinto.
+After unsuccessful attempts of repair, as no replacement goal could be set up, the referee stopped the game at the score of 1–1.
 The DFB sports court in Frankfurt rated the game as a 2–0 win for Bremen.
 As a consequence, the DFB obliged the clubs to provide a replacement for both goals.
 The championship was decided only on the last match day as a head-to-head race with Bayern Munich.
 Nine weeks after the post-break game, on 5 June 1971, Borussia were the first side in the history of the Bundesliga to defend their championship title, with a victory at Eintracht Frankfurt.

-On 20 October 1971 in the European Cup, the champions took part in a can-throwing game in football history match against Inter Milan instead.
-Borussia won the match at Bökelbergstadion 7–1, but UEFA cancelled the game, as the Italian striker Roberto Boninsegna was hit by an empty coke can and received medical treatment. coaching legend Matt Busby described the game of the colts :
+On 20 October 1971, in the European Cup, the champions took part in a can-throwing game in football history match against Inter Milan instead.
+Borussia won the match at Bökelbergstadion 7–1, but UEFA cancelled the game, as the Italian striker Roberto Boninsegna was hit by an empty coke can and received medical treatment.
+Coaching legend Matt Busby described the game of the colts: